Skip to Content

 2. Explore All the Entertainment Options at the Dubai Mall

-The Dubai Mall is the world’s largest shopping mall and a must visit on any Dubai itinerary.
+The Dubai Mall is the world’s largest mall and a must visit on any Dubai itinerary.
 And it is underneath Burj Khalifa so it is very easy to get there from the tower.

 Dubai-mall